-May 12 is ME Awareness Day, a global day of "Millions Missing" protests and demonstrations by people with ME, their carers, family and friends, but many patients are too ill to leave their beds and would be lost and hopeless if ir weren't for the able bodied supporters who take their places at these rallies and make some noise for those of us too ill to do it ourselves.
+May 12 is ME Awareness Day, a global day of advocacy and fundraising by people with ME, their carers, family and friends.
+These events are located in many city squares around the world, and also virtually on social media for those too ill to go out.
+Unfortunately many patients are too ill to leave their beds or use social media and would be lost and without hope if it weren't for the able bodied supporters who take their places at these rallies and make some noise for those of us too ill to do it ourselves.
 We need all the help we can get!

 Every Wednesday the ME community comes together on Twitter to raise awareness of this debilitating chronic illness.
 We share recent media coverage, research news, our personal experiences and more.
 Making new connections and supporting each other.
 I often join in and share various ME awareness pictures during that hour.

 Below you will find the graphics I shared during the last ME Awareness Hour.
 I hope this will help you understand what life is like with ME/CFS.
 If you have learned something new or find this post might be helpful in any way, please share it or download the images to share on social media and help raise awareness.

 Sandwiched between 2 hot water bottles, under layers of clothes and blankets, medicated - multiple times, in the dark with sunglasses on, my phone's screen dimmed and the blue light filter on so that I can bear looking at it for a few minutes at a time.

 This was me yesterday after I had a nap on the sofa where I toppled over after lunch, in a bundle of pain and tears as the previous night's insomnia caught up with me and my body was flooded with pain in every muscle and every bone.